 Michigan COVID-19 Vaccine Dashboard:

 The COVID-19 vaccines are critical in slowing the spread of the virus and helping our community recover from the pandemic.
-Stopping this pandemic will take us using all our tools: handwashing, masks, social distancing, and now, our newest tool of a vaccine to prevent the virus.
+Stopping this pandemic will require using all our tools: handwashing, masks, social distancing, anti-viral medications and vaccines to reduce the risk of infection, severe illness and death.
 Taken together, these tools offer the best chance of getting our community, schools, and businesses back to normal as soon as possible.
 Please remember, we will all need to keep using prevention strategies until enough of our community has received the vaccine.

 Latest Updates on the STATUS of Vaccine distribution IN BERRIEN COUNTY

-All Michiganders age 12 and up are eligible and encourage to receive a vaccine.
+All Michiganders age 5 and up are eligible and encouraged to receive a vaccine.